 Many undertakings in the mining, coal and quarry sector make extensive use of non-employee workers, typically referred to as 'contractors' - that is, self-employed workers contracting directly with the undertaking or supplied by employment agencies.
-Many of these workers are utilized for extended periods of time for regular operations and perform work which is the same or similar to the work that employees do.
+Many of these workers are utilized for extended periods of time for regular operations and perform work which is the same authority as the other parts of the Standard. or similar to the work that employees do.
 However, these workers lack the employment security and, frequently, the wages and benefits that employees receive.
 Generally, non-employees may be exposed to higher risk of injury and heath impairment and may have fewer rights to unemployment and early retirement benefits and access to retraining than employees when it comes to the closure of mine sites, which can be also related to unemployment problems for the local community.